Caroline Lee Hentz: Career

-Although primarily a teacher from the beginning of her work life, Hentz managed to write and produce several small pieces and distribute them to local publications.
+Working as a teacher from the beginning of her career, Hentz also wrote and produced several small pieces and distributed them to local publications.
 In 1831, Hentz wrote De Lara; or, The Moorish Bride for Boston actor William Pelby.
-The tragedy won Hentz recognition in 1842 when it was performed at the Arch Street Theatre in Philadelphia and the Tremont in Boston, and it was published in 1843.
+The tragedy won Hentz recognition in 1842 when it was performed at the Arch Street Theatre in Philadelphia and the Tremont Theatre in Boston, and it was published in 1843.

 Hentz's career advanced greatly between the years 1832 and 1856.
 In March 1832, she published her first work, a short story, "The Sacrifice," in Godey's Lady's Book, a popular magazine for women.
 While living in Covington, Kentucky, Hentz wrote Constance of Werdenberg, a play performed at the Park Theatre in New York in 1832.
 It was never published.

-That same year, another one of her plays, Lamorah; or, the Western Wild, played in Cincinnati before moving to New Orleans, where it was produced at Calwell's on January 1, 1833.
+That same year, another Hentz's plays, Lamorah; or, the Western Wild, played in Cincinnati before moving to New Orleans, where it was produced at Calwell's on January 1, 1833.
 In 1850, Hentz published her most profitable novel, Linda.

-Hentz's earlier works spoke to young men and women, mimicking religious parables and instructing them in moral goodness.
+Hentz's earlier works were written for young readers, mimicking religious parables and instructing them in morality.
 Hentz was also known for "engaging in some of the most prominent public debates on the ethics and social relations of the slave system."

 After retiring from her career as an educator, Hentz began to write vigorously and her literary career blossomed as a result.
 From 1850 to 1856, "Hentz produced several collections of stories as well as seven more novels."

-One of her most famous novels, The Planter’s Northern Bride, was published in 1854.
+One of Hentz's most famous novels, The Planter’s Northern Bride, was published in 1854.
 It has been described as a "polemical and distinctively Southern response to Harriet Beecher Stowe's Uncle Tom's Cabin," which was published in 1852 and became a best seller.
 The Northern Bride was one of a genre known as anti-Tom literature.
 Hentz's last novel, Ernest Linwood, was published on February 11, 1856.